Meal Plan: What To Eat A Day Before A Colonoscopy (1 Day Before)

 • Water

-• Clear broth (chicken, bone, or vegetable)
+• Clear broth (chicken, bone broth or vegetable)

-• Black coffee or Tea without milk
+• Black coffee or tea without milk

 • Apple juice, White grape juice